toolleeo/cli-apps/README.md

 * [toolong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files (plus JSONL).
 * [trurl](https://github.com/curl/trurl) - Command line tool for URL parsing and manipulation.
 * [tuc](https://github.com/riquito/tuc) - You want to cut on more than just a character, perhaps using negative indexes or format the selected fields as you want...
 Maybe you want to cut on lines (ever needed to drop first and last line?)...
 That's where tuc can help.
+* [ucto](https://languagemachines.github.io/ucto/) - Ucto tokenizes text files: it separates words from punctuation, and splits sentences.
+It has rules (regular-expression based) for several languages.
 * [Ultimate Plumber](https://github.com/akavel/up) - Helps to interactively and incrementally explore textual data in Linux, by making it easier to quickly build complex pipelines, thanks to a fast feedback loop.
 * [wg-cmd](https://github.com/AndrianBdn/wg-cmd) - TUI for managing WireGuard configuration files.